-Note 9-Stock-Based Awards
+Note 8-Stock-Based Awards

-As of March 30, 2024, the Company had 1,772,423 shares of common stock reserved for future issuance under its Amended and Restated 2006 Incentive Plan ("Amended 2006 Plan").
+As of March 29, 2025, we had 2,449,622 shares of our common stock reserved for future issuance under our Amended and Restated 2006 Incentive Plan ("Amended 2006 Plan").
 Stock options granted under the Amended 2006 Plan generally vest at a rate of at least 25% per year over four years and expire 10 years from the grant date.
-RSUs granted for employees and consultants generally vest in equal installments annually and fully vest over a four-year term from the grant date.
+RSUs granted for our employees and consultants generally vest in equal installments annually and fully vest over a four-year term from the grant date.